The Norwegian American

 The Norwegian American (NA) is a newspaper that publishes material contributed by writers from Norway and the Norwegian-American community.
 The Norwegian American is distributed on a monthly basis by mail to thousands of subscribers in the US, Canada and other parts of the world.
-Prior to May 2016, the paper was distributed on a weekly basis and was known and the Norwegian American Weekly.
+Prior to May 2016, the paper was distributed on a weekly basis and was known as the Norwegian American Weekly.

 NA continues what was once a very strong tradition of Norwegian American newspapers, as detailed by Odd Lovoll in his book Norwegian Newspapers in America: Connecting Norway and the New Land.
 At their height, Norwegian American newspapers had large local circulations and most of their content was in the Norwegian language.
-As such, Norwegian language newspapers formed part of what was once a very important body of non-English language periodicals.
+As such, Norwegian-language newspapers formed part of what was once an important body of non-English language periodicals.

-Origins of the Norwegian American
+Origins

 The paper was formed in 2006 under the auspices of the Norwegian American Foundation through the merger of regional papers The Western Viking and The Norway Times (Nordisk Tidende).
 The subscriber base and many of the editorial contributors can be traced to the Viking and Times.
 The paper's roots also touch back to Decorah Posten; the paper continues to publish the cartoon strip "Han Ola og han Per", the creation of Peter J. Rosendahl originally carried by Decorah Posten.

 Western Viking

 The Western Viking was originally founded in 1889 as the Washington Posten by two Norwegian immigrants: Frank Oleson and his brother.
 Oleson sold the company to the Scandinavian Publishing Company in 1890.
 During this period, the Posten's editors included Gunnar Lund (1905–1938) and Ole L. Ejde (1938–1959).

 In 1959, the Posten was purchased by Henning Boe from the Scandinavian Publishing Company.
 Boe had immigrated from Norway in 1951.
 He was trained as a master printer in Norway and planned to return after learning about printing technology in the USA.
 Instead, he worked for Decorah Posten and later joined Washington Posten in 1954.
-Under his ownership, the Washington Posten was renamed to Western Viking and the paper introduced more English language content.
+Under his ownership, the Washington Posten was renamed to Western Viking and the paper introduced more English-language content.
 Boe also acquired the Decorah Posten, which at the time was the largest Norwegian newspaper in the United States, as well as Ved Arnen, Minneapolis Tidende, Minnesota Posten, Norrøna, and Skandinavian in this period.
 At 74 years of age, Boe celebrated the centennial of the paper in 1989.

 Alf Knudsen, a retired music teacher, bought the paper in 1990, turning the paper over to his daughter, Kathleen Hjørdis Knudsen, in 1997.
-The Knudsens shifted the paper to include even more English language content while expressing a desire to keep immigrants connected to "the old country" through articles on current events in Norway.
+The Knudsens shifted the paper to include even more English-language content while expressing a desire to keep immigrants connected to "the old country" through articles on current events in Norway.